 Making the Best Use of Your Time at EIJ (Which Isn’t Easy to Do!)

 Every reporter, every news company wants its products to be viewed by as many people as possible.
 Social media has made it easier for stories to be shared quicker and wider, and earlier this year Snapchat entered the news game with the Discover feature.
+Prior to Discover, Snapchat was a social media platform that couldn’t have been farther away from the news game — the purpose was the send funny pictures that lasted a maximum of 10 seconds.
 Continue reading

 How Twitter is keeping tabs on the news